Robbbo-T/Robbbo-T/COAFI/PART-1/AMPEL360XWLRGA/GP-AMP-26.md

 - [GP-AM-EDR-26-002-CAL]: Fire Suppression Volume Calculations
 - [GP-AM-DRW-26-004]: Suppression Agent Routing Schematics
 - [GP-Q-TEST-49-026]: Fire Resistance Test Results for QPS Modules

+---

+# COAFI Part I – ATA 32: LANDING GEAR SYSTEM
+**Document ID:** REQ-32-LG-1.0
+**Review Type:** PDR (Preliminary Design Review) **Author:** [Author Name]
+**Date:** [Date]

+## System Overview

+The Landing Gear system is a critical component of the aircraft, responsible for supporting the aircraft during ground operations, takeoff, and landing.
+The system includes the main landing gear, nose gear, and associated hydraulic and electronic control systems.
+The primary functions of the Landing Gear system are extension and retraction, which are essential for safe aircraft operations.

+## Functional Requirements

+### 1. Extension Capability
+- **REQ-32-LG-EXT-001:** The Landing Gear system shall extend the landing gear within 10 seconds.
+- **REQ-32-LG-EXT-002:** The extension mechanism shall be operable under all standard flight conditions.
+- **REQ-32-LG-EXT-003:** The system shall provide feedback to the cockpit indicating successful extension.

+### 2. Retraction Capability
+- **REQ-32-LG-RET-001:** The Landing Gear system shall retract the landing gear within 10 seconds.
+- **REQ-32-LG-RET-002:** The retraction mechanism shall be operable under all standard flight conditions.
+- **REQ-32-LG-RET-003:** The system shall provide feedback to the cockpit indicating successful retraction.

+## Performance Requirements
+- **REQ-32-LG-PERF-001:** The Landing Gear system shall operate in temperatures ranging from -40°C to +70°C.
+- **REQ-32-LG-PERF-002:** The system shall withstand the impact forces experienced during landing without failure.

+## Interface Requirements
+- **REQ-32-LG-INT-001:** The Landing Gear system shall interface with the aircraft's hydraulic system.
+- **REQ-32-LG-INT-002:** The system shall interface with the cockpit control panel for operation commands and status feedback.

+## Safety Requirements
+- **REQ-32-LG-SAFE-001:** The Landing Gear system shall include a fail-safe mechanism to ensure gear extension in case of hydraulic failure.
+- **REQ-32-LG-SAFE-002:** The system shall undergo regular maintenance checks as per the aircraft maintenance schedule.

+## Additional Sections
+- Environmental Requirements
+- Verification and Validation
+- Compliance with Regulatory Standards